kedacore/keda-docs/content/docs/2.14/operate/opentelemetry.md

 ### Operator

-The KEDA Operator supports outputting metrics to the OpenTelemetry collector using HTTP.
+The KEDA Operator supports outputting metrics to the OpenTelemetry collector.
 The parameter `--enable-opentelemetry-metrics=true` needs to be set.
-KEDA will push metrics to the OpenTelemetry collector specified by the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable.
+KEDA will push metrics to the OpenTelemetry collector specified by the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable. `OTEL_EXPORTER_OTLP_PROTOCOL` will also be used to choose HTTP or GRPC client.
 Other environment variables in OpenTelemetry are also supported (https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/).
 Here is an example configuration of the operator:
 ```
 apiVersion: apps/v1
 kind: Deployment